Tenerife Carnival 2025

 DSC06592

-Very original, like a snow queen with frozen icicles of colored ice.
+Very original, like a snow queen with frozen icicles made of colored ice.

 DSC01464